 MMH is committed to being your choice for a great place to recieve care, your doctor ot practice adn your friends and neighbors to work.
-Please send me a note at firstname.lastname@example.org and let me know how we are doing.
+Please send us a note at firstname.lastname@example.org and let us know how we are doing.

 Massena Memorial Hospital

 Population health management focuses on understanding the health needs of the community, measuring and evaluating health status, and developing collaborative programs that will improve health outcomes.
 A shift is being made toward population health management by focusing on assessment, prevention wellness and chronic disease management.